The probability of generating finite and profinite groups: Introduction

 all of which are non-Frattini. \item Example~\ref{ex:affine_equality} considers the affine group $G = p^4 \semidirect H$ where $p \equiv \pm 1 \pmod{8}$ and $H \leq \GL_4(p)$ is given as the full preimage of $A_4^2 \semidirect C_4 \leq S_4 \wr S_2 \leq \PGL_4(p)$, and we prove that $G$ is uniserial with chief factors

 where the Frattini chief factors are in brackets. \end{enumerate} \end{ex}

 By Example~\ref{ex:width}\ref{it:width_affine}, we need to exclude Frattini chief factors to ensure that the widths do not strictly decrease, and by part~\ref{it:width_almost_simple} the widths can still strictly decrease even when we do (by part~\ref{it:width_affine} they can also stay constant).
-However, Theorem~\ref{thm:width}, which is our main result in this direction, shows that the widths of the non-Frattini chief factors do usually strictly increase, with Example~\ref{ex:width} capturing the main exceptions.
-The proof of this result involves, among other things, representation-theoretic arguments to control the structure of linear groups, inspired by \cite{FeitTits78}.
+Despite this, the result following shows that the widths of the non-Frattini chief factors in a prescribed chief tail do usually strictly increase, with Example~\ref{ex:width} capturing the main exceptions.